 MAL Rating: 5.69

-The infamous Genocyber takes the first spot on our list, with very good reason.
-The show revolves around how dystopian and futuristic the world has become, and how that has dilapidated humanity.
-Through multiple arcs, we see the levels of humanity just decaying, as scientists experiment on a girl, and give her the power of the Genocycber, for it to act as a potential bioweapon.
+The infamous Genocyber takes the first spot on our list, with excellent reason.
+The show revolves around how dystopian and futuristic the world has become and how that has dilapidated humanity.
+Through multiple arcs, we see the levels of humanity just decaying.
+Scientists experiment on a girl and give her the power of the Genocycber to act as a potential bioweapon.
 Once unleashed, however, it can not be controlled.
 And so when they accidentally do, the fragile peace of their world is shattered.